smallhadroncollider/taskell/roadmap.md

 ## Refactoring

 - Use Attoparsec for parsing
+- Switch over to Vectors?
+    > Sequence has O(log n) lookup.
+Vector has O(1).
+Vectors support mapping with index.
 - Add tests for IO.GitHub
 - Break up State module
 - Parse checkItems Trello JSON using Aeson FromJSON rather than needing extra record type